microsoft/moaw/workshops/fabric-ss/workshop.md

 plot_season_counts(sampled_train, f"{percent}% Sample from Original Number of Sequences per Season")
 ```

-A sidE by side comparison is for the original dataset and the sampled dataset is shown below:
+A side by side comparison is for the original dataset and the sampled dataset is shown below:

 ![sampled](assets/sample.png)